cgbridgewater/getOUTSIDE/README.md

 <img width="90%" src="readme_images\getoutside1.png" alt="getoutside1">

 Login and Registration pages to create or log into an account.
 <p>Don't want to make an account?
 Explore the site with the demo account!</p>

-Email: demo@demo.com<
+Email: demo@demo.com
 Password: demopassword

 <img width="90%" src="readme_images\getoutside2.png" alt="getoutside2">

 The Main page lists activities from all of the other members.
 You can sort by activity type, click to view a members activity, or choose an option from the hamburger menu

 <img width="90%" src="readme_images\getoutside3.png" alt="getoutside3">

 The 'My Profile' page shows users information, a list of followed friends and activities created by the user along with activities they've joined.
-User info can be edited, along with uploading a custom user image
+User info can be edited, along with uploading a custom user image to replace the default image

 <img width="90%" src="readme_images\getoutside4.png" alt="getoutside4">